-Belhaven University recognizes the CLEP and ACT PEP standardized tests for credit and accepts the recommended score scale.
+Belhaven University recognizes the CLEP, Dantes, AP and ACT PEP standardized tests for credit and accepts the recommended score scale.
 Alternative credit, including CLEP, AP, and ACT PEP may not exceed 30 hours.
 Students may not CLEP core courses in their major.
 CLEP courses, when allowed, become Gen Eds or electives and are counted as part of the alternative credit limit.
-CLEP of the basic Gen Ed courses ENG104/105, MAT133, MAT140/141 is not permitted.

-• Foreign Language Proficiency Exams
+• Foreign Language Proficiency Exams (not applicable to Adult Studies)

-Students proving proficiency in a native language other than English will be considered to have met Goal III.
 Foreign students may not register for credit in their native language.
 Students may earn college credit for Spanish, French, or German only by taking the CLEP examination at the elementary or intermediate levels.
 Students may earn up to the required number of credit hours in the general education core for their major in a single language through completion of the CLEP examination with a minimum score of 50 or above or through proficiency credit.
 The CLEP standardized examination will preclude the use of departmental examinations except in those areas where CLEP examinations are not available.